Zidan Abu Maali: Ottoman Empire

 The civil wars had interrupted the tribute of vassalage that was previously paid to the Ottomans by Ahmad al-Mansur until his death, during the reign of Zidan he proposed to submit to paying the tribute in order to protect himself from Algiers, he then resumed paying the tribute to the Ottomans.

 Dutch Republic

-Zidan established friendly relations with the Dutch Republic, with the help of envoys such as Samuel Pallache.
-From 1609, he established a Treaty of Friendship and Free Commerce which gave "free access and friendly reception for their respective subjects with any need for safeguard or safe-conduct, no matter how they come to the others' territory."
-He sent several more envoys to the Low Countries, such as Muhammad Alguazir, Al-Hajari and Yusuf Biscaino.
+Zidan established friendly relations with the Dutch Republic through the efforts of envoys such as Samuel Pallache.
+From 1609, he established a Treaty of Friendship and Free Commerce, which gave "free access and friendly reception for their respective subjects with any need for safeguard or safe-conduct, no matter how they come to the others' territory."
+He sent several more envoys to the Low Countries, such as Abul Qasim ibn Mohammed al-Ghassani, Ahmad ibn Qasim al-Hajari, and Yusuf Biscaino.

 Songhai Empire

 Zidan and his forces invaded the Songhai Empire in 1593.
 He abandoned the empire in 1618, but the Moroccan occupation damaged the Songhai state.